topwaye/klingon/README.md

 you play what you didn't play
 cards you play
 cards that you play
-at which place do you play cards school or home
+at which place do you play cards - school or home
+at which place are you - school or home
+which place are you at - school or home
+what do tom and jerry play at home
+don't play cards at home
+would you have played cards if you were at home

 klingon shows how our brains actually think to form sentences